AnuragSrivastava84/Cart-React/README.md

-Sample project to show the basic features of shopping, developed in ReactJs
+Sample project to show the basic features of shopping cart, which is developed in **ReactJs** In the project directory, you can run:

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`